lukasbaldauf/bio-kinetics/README.md

     sum( (dm_calc/dt - dm_exp/dt)/max(dm_exp) )^2 )/n_points     (3)

-where *n_points* are the number of data points is calculated to yield the goodness of the fit.
-This objective function is minimized by some search algorithm (either Nelder-mead or Powell, others will be added later) by repeating the above mentioned procedure with some new parameters determined by the search algorithm.
-The best fit is the returned to the user.
-Note that the obtained parameters and the fit-goodness depends alot on the initial conditions.
+where *n_points* are the number of data points.
+The objective function reflects the goodness of the fit and is minimized by some search algorithm (either Nelder-Mead or Powell, others will be added later) by repeating the above mentioned procedure with some new parameters determined by the search algorithm.
+The best fitting parameters are then returned to the user.
+Note that the obtained parameters and the goodness of the fit depend alot on the initial conditions.

 #### Usage:
     python tga-kinetics.py